- Chapter 01: Towards Modern C++

 std::thread at the level of the language itself, which supports concurrent programming and no longer depends on the underlying system on different platforms.
 The API implements cross-platform support at the language level;

 std::regex provides full regular expression support and more.
 C++98 has been proven to be a very successful "paradigm", and the emergence of modern C++ further promotes this paradigm, making C++ a better language for system programming and library development.
 Concepts verify the compile-time of template parameters, further enhancing the usability of the language.

 In conclusion, as an advocate and practitioner of C++, we always maintain an open mind to accept new things, and we can promote the development of C++ faster, making this old and novel language more vibrant.

 This book assumes that readers are already familiar with traditional C++ (i.e. C++98 or earlier), at least they do not have any difficulty in reading traditional C++ code.
 In other words, those who have long experience in traditional C++ and people who desire to quickly understand the features of modern C++ in a short period are well suited to read the book;

 This book introduces to a certain extent of the dark magic of modern C++.
 However, these magics are very limited, they are not suitable for readers who want to learn advanced C++.
 The purpose of this book is to offer a quick start for modern C++.
 Of course, advanced readers can also use this book to review and examine themselves on modern C++.

 The book claims "On the Fly".
 It intends to provide a comprehensive introduction to the relevant features regarding modern C++ (before the 2020s).
-Readers can choose interesting content according to the following table of content to learn and quickly familiarize the new features you would like to learn.
+Readers can choose interesting content according to the following table of contents to learn and quickly familiarize themselves with the new features that are available.
 Readers should aware that all of these features are not required.
 It should be learned when you need it.

 At the same time, instead of grammar-only, the book introduces the historical background as simple as possible of its technical requirements, which provides great help in understanding why these features come out.